-There are a lot of factors to think about when you buy a new furnace:
+There are a lot of things to think about when you purchase a new replacement furnace:

 - How much is your budget for a new furnace?